jjvanzon/Circular-Language-Spec/spec/execution-flow/jumps.md

 The order of a procedure can also be *automatically* determined by *input / output dependency*.
 A command, called inside a procedure, can take input, that is the output of another command.
 Then the other command needs to execute first, in order to pass its output on to the next command.
 This is called the *automatic execution order* principle, part of the flat & structured interchange principles.

-If commands should not be executed in an arbitrary order, and the input / output dependency does not determine the order either, then you can indicate the order of execution yourself.
+If commands should not be executed in an arbitrary order, and the input / output dependency might not determine the order either, then you can indicate the order of execution yourself.
 This is what we are usually talking about when we refer to *normal execution order*.

 Normal execution order places one command call after another to form the order in which to execute the commands.
 One command actually *calls* the next one.
-However, it is a special call, because the call never returns to the caller, which it normally does when calling a command.
+However, it is a special call, because the call never returns to the caller, which it normally might when calling a command.
 The call to the next command is also called the __Command End__.

 The first command to run is a command, that is no other commands’ next command, not even in the input, output dependency.
 Normal execution order is also indicated for calls to execution flow statements, like __If__ calls and __For__ calls.